Utah Bail Bonds Process & How Bonds Work

-Q.) What is the difference between a Bail & a Bond?
-What is a Bail Bond?
+Q.) What is the difference between Bail & Bond?

 Q.) How is the Bail amount determined?

-Q.) What are the Terms & Conditions of a Bond?
+Q.) What are the contractual obligations of the Bond?

 Loss of a bond will be evident if:

-- (1) The co-signer or defendant provided false information on the Utah Bail Bond application.
+- (1) The co-signer; or the defendant provided false information on the Utah Bail Bond application.

-- (2) The Court increases the bond beyond sound underwriting criteria employed by the Bail Bond Agent or Bail Bond surety.
+- (2) The Court increases the bond beyond sound underwriting criteria employed by the Bail Bond Agent; Bail Bond surety.

-- (3) The defendant changes their address, telephone number, or employer without giving reasonable notice to the Bail Bond Agent or Bail Bond Surety.
+- (3) The defendant has an address change.
+Telephone number.
+Or employer without giving reasonable notice to the Bail Bond Agent; Bail Bond Surety.

 - (4) The defendant is arrested for another crime while on bail.

 - (5) The defendant is back in jail in any jurisdiction.